TubHiger/health-tracker-data-platform/README.md

 ## 👤 Author

-Built by [Your Name] as a portfolio project demonstrating:
+Built by Aigerim as a portfolio project demonstrating:
 - Database design and normalization
 - Healthcare data standards (LOINC)
 - dbt transformations and documentation